smckelli/Horiseon/README.md

+!!
+This is a sample website for a homework assignment !!
 # Horiseon

 Horiseon is your one stop solution for Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
 Benefits for chosing Horiseon include effortless Lead Genration, heightened Brand Awareness, and significant Cost Management.